 A 6 ft. long RS-232 cable is used to allow for connecting the meter to a serial port of a computer.
 The cable has a standard 25-pin serial female plug on one end and a 4-pin mini-connector on the other.
 The 25-pin serial connector has wires connected on pins 2, 3, and 7 for ground.
 2 and 3 are for transmit and receive.
 If the computer has a 9-pin receptacle, then a standard 9 to 25 pin serial adapter can be used.
 The adapter will connect pin 5 to ground, so no alterations are necessary.
-The RS-232 cable should not be used in conjunction with the battery charger.

 Communications are done at a baud rate of 9,600.
 No parity check, 8 data bits with 1 stop bit are used.
 Any communications program or software can be used.
-These include ppbcom (included, please review the README file on the disk for installation instructions), "Hyper Terminal" from Microsoft windows, Tera Term, ProComm Plus, Wincom, Bitcom, and many others.
+These include the ppbcom software provided, "Hyper Terminal" from Microsoft windows, Tera Term, ProComm Plus, Wincom, Bitcom, and many others.
 The data transfer will occur if the PRN switch is depressed momentarily.
 The data will consist of a title line and a line of data for each location up to 100 lines.
 The data logged is about 40 characters wide.
-The format is standard ascii and can be imported directly from Excel or Lotus.
+The format is standard ascii and can be copied to Excel or Lotus.
+Please review the readme.txt file on the ppbcom software provided for installation instructions.